founder of arctic light gallery & excursions

 In 2014, two of Carl’s images earned an Honorable Mention in the Wilderness Forever competition sponsored by Nature’s Best Photography magazine.
 In the same year, his image “Alatna Headwaters” from Gates of the Arctic National Park & Preserve was selected to represent the park in the Voices of the Wilderness exhibition sponsored by the National Park Service, U.S. Forest Service and Bureau of Land Management to commemorate the 50th Anniversary of the Wilderness Act.

 Carl’s first book, Where Water is Gold: Life and Livelihood in Alaska’s Bristol Bay, has won two awards: a Silver Medal in the 2016 Nautilus Book Awards and a Gold Medal in the 2017 Independent Publisher Book Awards.
+In 2017, Carl was recognized with the prestigious Daniel Housberg Wilderness Image Award for Excellence in Still Photography, Film, or Video by the Alaska Conservation Foundation.

 first formal training in photography was during navy service in yokosuka, japan